zinichakraborty/bootcampexercises-f23/proj2/README.md

 - Create all endpoints in `src/pages/api`

 ### Create Operations
-- (1) Create a POST endpoint at `/api/user` to create a user in the database based on information passed into the body
+- Create a POST endpoint at `/api/user` to create a user in the database based on information passed into the body
-- (2) Create a POST endpoint at `/api/animal` to create an animal in the database based on information passed into the body
+- Create a POST endpoint at `/api/animal` to create an animal in the database based on information passed into the body
-- (3) Create a POST endpoint at `/api/training` to create a training log in the database based on information passed into the body
+- Create a POST endpoint at `/api/training` to create a training log in the database based on information passed into the body
 - Note these requests will have a similar request body and response statuses:
     - Body: A JSON containing the user/animal/training log information for the user/animal/training log we want to create
     - Response:
         - **Status 200 (Success):** If the body contains all of the information and is able to create the user/animal/training log
         - **Status 400:** If the body contains incorrect information
         - **Status 500:** For any other errors that occur
-- In the training log creation endpoint (3), we want to add in a check to ensure that the animal specified in the training log belongs to the user specified in the training log.
+- (Bonus) In the `POST api/training` endpoint, we want to add in a check to ensure that the animal specified in the training log belongs to the user specified in the training log.
 Add in code to do this.
     - Response:
         - **Status 400:** If the training log animal is not owned by specified user

 ### Update Operations
-- Create a PATCH endpoint at `/api/training` to edit the `description` or the `hours` of a training log.
+- Create a PATCH endpoint at `/api/training` to edit the info of a training log.
 - Create a PATCH endpoint at `/api/animal` to update the `hoursTrained` of an animal whenever a new training log is made or updated
-- (BONUS) Create a PATCH endpoint at `/api/user` to update the email of a user if you incorporate a profile page
+- (Bonus) Create a PATCH endpoint at `/api/user` to update the email of a user if you incorporate a profile page
 - Note these requests will have a similar request body and response statuses:
     - Body: A JSON containing the animal/training log id for the animal/training log we want to edit along with the information we want to update
     - Response: